matter-labs/zksync-era/docs/advanced/contracts.md

 Having a different VM means that we must have a separate compiler [zk-solc](https://github.com/matter-labs/zksolc-bin) - as the bytecode that is produced by this compiler has to use the zkEVM specific opcodes.

-While having a separte compiler introduces a bunch of challenges (for example, we need a custom [hardhat plugins](https://github.com/matter-labs/hardhat-zksync) ), it brings a bunch of benefits too: for example it allows us to move some of the VM logic (like new contract deployment) into System contracts - which allows faster & cheaper modifications and increased flexibility.
+While having a separate compiler introduces a bunch of challenges (for example, we need a custom [hardhat plugins](https://github.com/matter-labs/hardhat-zksync) ), it brings a bunch of benefits too: for example it allows us to move some of the VM logic (like new contract deployment) into System contracts - which allows faster & cheaper modifications and increased flexibility.